 We are taking Health xChange on the road.
 To grow research capacity in the interior, we are partnering with Interior Health and the Kelowna General Hospital Foundation for the first Health xChange in Kelowna, BC.

-Join us on June 4, 2020, as we bring together researchers, community members, and health system decision makers to network and share ideas about “how community engaged research influence health system change”.
+We bring together researchers, community members, and health system decision makers to network and share ideas about “how community engaged research influence health system change”.

 We are inviting presentations from across the full spectrum of BC health research.
 Topics might include, but are not limited to: